riganti/dotvvm-samples-aws-webforms/tutorials/03-migrate-first-page.md

     > ```
     > By requesting the resources `site` and `site-css` int the page, DotVVM will also include all their dependencies and make sure all `<script>` and `<link>` elements are rendered in the correct order.

+1. Save the page and try to build the project.
+There should be no errors.

 ## Adding a test page to make sure the master page works

 Now all our edits are finished.
 Let's start with adding the first page to make sure the master page works.